 Supported living in a private care apartment, located in our Total Care Facility.
 The level of day-to-day care required depends on the individual’s health and well-being.
 Find out more about aged care.

 Short-term supported living, provided in a care apartment in our Total Care Facility.
 Ideal after being discharged from a hospital stay, while you get back on your feet.
 Respite care is usually prioritised to retirement living residents of Yukana, and is generally not available to the general public.

 Privately funded aged care

-Yukana is a private provider.
+Yukana is a privately funded, not-for-profit provider.
 Find out more.

 Because Yukana is privately funded, you do not need any of the processes, forms or tools mentioned in this section.

 A government initiative used to determine the level of care you need.

 At Yukana, having an ACAT is helpful, but not essential.